Catastrophe averted as fire near chemical plant is contained

 The fire at Majestic Industries and the Qualco chemical plant in Passaic was in buildings housing plastics, pallets and chlorine, officials said, but catastrophe was averted.

-Crews battled pockets of the blaze into the morning, Passaic Mayor Hector Lora said, but it was contained.
+Crews battled pockets of the blaze into the afternoon, Passaic Mayor Hector Lora said, but it was contained.

 The fire was prevented from reaching the main chemical plant, which could have endangered the densely populated New York City suburbs of New Jersey, Lora said.